tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 There is a CI bot that automatically creates a merge request once you initially pushed your branch to Open CoDE.
 The merge request will of course target the `develop` branch, be in status `draft` and have you as assignee.

-In case you do not plan to actually merge from the branch you have pushed, please close or delete the autocreated MR.
+In case you do not plan to actually merge from the branch you have pushed, please close or delete the auto-created MR.

-# External artefacts - `charts.yaml` and `images.yaml`
+# External artifacts - `charts.yaml` and `images.yaml`

-The `charts.yaml` and `images.yaml` are the central place to reference external artefacts that are used for the deployment.
+The `charts.yaml` and `images.yaml` are the central place to reference external artifacts that are used for the deployment.

 Beside the deployment automation itself some tools work with the contents of the files:

 - **Linting**: Ensures consistency of the file contents for the other tools.
 - **Renovate**: Automatically create MRs that update the components to their latest version.
-- **Mirror**: Mirror artefacts to Open CoDE.
+- **Mirror**: Mirror artifacts to Open CoDE.

 Please find details on these tools below.